ampreeT/SourceCoop/README.md

 		- ff can be griefed by using nades and disconnecting
 - npc sleepstates sometimes dont work
 - lag compensation for npcs
+	- test whether if adding entities to lag compensation table on entity initialization will work
 - crossbow/357 sp zoom
 	- convar exists for zoom smoothing
 - crossbow sp bolts